cpputest/cpputest/README_InstallCppUTest.txt

  Double click <someDirectory>/CppUTest/example/CppUTestExample.dsw
  Run without debugging, see the test results in the command window

- NOTE: To create your own project, you need to hae CppUTest and your project compiled with the same compile and link settings
+ NOTE: To create your own project, you need to have CppUTest and your project compiled with the same compile and link settings

  NOTE: VC6 test runs may report memory leaks.

 3c.
 For Microsoft Visual Studio .NET
  Double click <someDirectory>/CppUTest/CppUTest.dsw
- Allow VS.NET to conver the files by clicking "yes to all" Run without debugging, see the test results in the command window Exit MS VS.NET
+ Allow VS.NET to convert the files by clicking "yes to all" Run without debugging, see the test results in the command window Exit MS VS.NET

- Allow VS.NET to conver the files by clicking "yes to all" Run without debugging, see the test results in the command window
+ Allow VS.NET to convert the files by clicking "yes to all" Run without debugging, see the test results in the command window

  NOTE: To create your own project, you need to hae CppUTest and your project